 Blue Flag Beaches and Marinas 2020

 There are Blue Flag beaches all across Ireland.
-They vary from heavily populated large sandy beaches to remote small rocky beaches.
-From the spectacular beaches of Donegal in the north west to the welcoming beaches of Wexford in the sunny south east, Ireland’s award beaches have something to offer everyone with; excellent water quality; life guarded swimming areas; world renowned surf and long sandy shores.
+They vary from long sandy beaches to small rocky beaches.
+From the spectacular beaches of Donegal in the north west to the welcoming beaches of Wexford in the sunny south east, and inland bathing waters in between, Ireland’s Blue Flag beaches have something to offer everyone with; excellent water quality; life guarded swimming areas; world renowned surf and long sandy shores.

 - Environmental Information and Education

 - Safety and Services

 - Environmental Management

 During the season control visits are carried out at each Blue Flag beach and marina to ensure compliance with the criteria.
 In Ireland, we are particularly fortunate to have a varied and beautiful coastline with many pristine beaches that are open to the public to enjoy.
 To ensure their standard we continue to make strident efforts to protect and improve our waters.
 This will ensure that we, and future generations, can continue to enjoy this wonderful resource.

 The following sites were awarded a Blue Flag for the 2020 season but were not in a position to adhere to all programme criteria for the duration of the season:

 - A Blue Flag was awarded to Cill Mhuirbhigh on Inis Mór for 2020, but the flag could not be flown until July 8th as due to restrictions in place to tackle the Covid-19 pandemic a lifeguard service could not be provided until this time.

 - Courtown in Co.
 Wexford was awarded the Blue Flag for 2020 season but Wexford County Council took the decision to withdraw the flag prior to the season commencing on foot of the decision to restrict access to the beach.
 The decision was taken because the sand level at the beach had reduced to the extent that beach is completely covered by water at high tide.